 There’s work, there’s rewards, and there’s so much love 🧑🤝🧑

 Bunqers are simply a great bunch.
 I’m confident any bunqer agrees.
 They’re smart, witty, funny and always ready for a good time.
 From coffee breaks to Friday drinks (that can turn into mornings during normal times), there’s always a great memory in the making.
 No matter how short or long your time at bunq, you’ll definitely leave this place with some friends for life.

 We’re always hiring 🙌

 Check the jobs page when you’re ready for a new adventure.
-Can’t find a fit?
-Send that open application.
+Can’t find an open position that suits you?
+Test your fit anyway.
 I’m the living proof that it works.
 Join us, and ping me one day so I can write your bunq story here.